DataDog/dd-agent-comp-experiments/README.md

 No other files should have exported items.
 The only interface to the component is through the component interface.

+Components should not be nested; that is, no component's Go path should be a prefix of another component's Go path.

 ### Implementation

 The Component interface is implemented by an unexported type with a sensible name such as `launcher` or `provider`.